9 ways to mount a café racer motorcycle custom fender

 Mounting a front custom fender on your motorcycle can be done in numerous ways.
 But running a custom garage as efficiently as I can without quashing creativity, I’ve worked out what’s best for me and I’ll share that with you.
 No matter how the fender mounts are done this process is used to have the bolts fitted that fix the aluminium front fender.

 Taking the fender blank, in the past, I’ve welded on my own bracing and thread thickness to the underside.
-On our new fenders, this is already prefabricated for you.
+On our universal fenders, this is already prefabricated for you.
 Get your mounting idea together and figure out if you want 2, 3 or 4 mounting points.
 Mark where they will be and drill and tap those points.
 The Purpose Built Moto front fenders give you 6mm of material thickness to thread into.
 I will use an M6 thread tap and screw to mount most fenders, but if I want an extra minimal look M5 threads can be used as well.
 Just design to suit.

-another advantage of these aluminium fenders and the way we mount them is tyre clearance, and ease of removal and installation.
+Another advantage of these aluminium fenders and the way we mount them is tyre clearance, and ease of removal and installation.
 After placing the threaded mounts there’s no need for tools and nuts under the fender allowing you to fit these fenders beautifully close to the tyre which makes your finish look that much better.
 Allowing for some tyre expansion and the vibration is always crucial but that can be as little as 6mm depending on your application.

 Threading the custom fender also allows for quick removal and installation.
-With a single Allen key, no more sliding a tool with a nut between the fender and tyre.
+With a single allen key, no more sliding a tool with a nut between the fender and tyre.
 I hated wasting time doing this which was the catalyst to see this fender design and process through.

 Now let’s get into making them look good with your choice of mounts.